ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab06.md

 Where the number a is the average of the numbers x1, x2, x3, and so forth and the number n is the count of how many numbers there are.

 Your program should take file name as input from the user.
-The answers should be given within 3 decimal points.
+The answers should be given with 3 decimal points.
+Additionally, your program should define <b>at least one function</b>.
+If your program does NOT have at least one function, you will not get credit for this part of the assignment, even if your program passes submit.cs grading.

 A session should look <b><i>exactly</i></b> like the following example (including whitespace and formatting - note that there is no whitespace at the end of each of these lines and each printed line has a newline at the end), with all manners of different numbers for inputs and the output: